 Some of the many harms in the life cycle of tobacco include:

-• 5% of global deforestation is due to tobacco farming- 900,000 acres a year
+• According to WHO, 5% of global deforestation is due to tobacco farming- 900,000 acres a year

 • Tobacco growing is dependent on chemical inputs like fertilizer and pesticide, which causes soil degradation and water pollution, and can have negative health impacts on laborers.

 • Over a million pounds of toxic chemicals were released by tobacco product manufacturing facilities in a single year.
 The top five chemicals released were ammonia, nicotine, hydrochloric acid, methanol, and nitrate compounds.

 • Smokers litter cigarette butts rather than disposing of them properly 65% of the time, which results in approximately 845,000 tons (1.69 BILLION pounds) of cigarette butts as toxic trash each year.